 The unique lacing system is another reason why the Mythos is so damn comfortable.
 Its clever design maintains tension throughout the shoe, without the use of a foot-crushing slingshot rand.
 This ensures the shoe keeps the foot snug and allows for fit adjustments too.

 Their low profile shape makes the Mythos suitable for sticking into cracks and the flexible midsole smears pretty well.
 Perhaps their biggest downside is that they don’t edge as well as the Katana or other performance La Sportiva models.
 That said, they are still a great option for all-day trad adventures when comfort supersedes performance.

 If you need a stiff shoe with more support, the Mythos might not be for you, but if you are looking for an extremely comfortable shoe and can sacrifice some performance, the Mythos is perfect.

 What Makes A Comfortable Climbing Shoe?

-Shoes with neutral profiles or just even just moderately downturned, will feel the most comfortable right out of the box.
-A neutral profile doesn’t direct as much pressure onto the tip of the shoe, unlike an aggressive climbing shoe, that forces your toes into an unnatural position for increased power.
+Shoes with neutral profiles or just even just moderately downturned will feel the most comfortable right out of the box.
+A neutral profile doesn’t direct as much pressure onto the tip of the shoe, unlike an aggressive climbing shoe, which forces your toes into an unnatural position for increased power.

 The most comfortable climbing shoe for you will be built on a “last” with the same shape as your foot.
-A shoe last is the 3D mould that it is made around.
+A shoe last is the 3D mold that it is made around.
 This determines everything about the shoe’s shape, including width, profile, and symmetry.